 EPP/MSI Undergraduate Scholarship Program

-The NOAA Office of Education 2019 undergraduate scholarships application period is now closed.
-The 2020 application will open on September 1, 2019.
+The 2023 EPP/MSI undergraduate scholarships application period is now closed.
+The 2024 application period will open on September 1, 2023.

 Students attending Minority Serving Institutions as defined by the US Department of Education (Hispanic Serving Institutions, Historically Black Colleges and Universities, Tribal Colleges and Universities, Alaskan-Native Serving Institutions, and Native Hawaiian Serving Institutions) are eligible to apply for the program.

 Important update: Starting in 2019, U.S. nationals are eligible to apply for the EPP/MSI Undergraduate Scholarship Program.

 Due to the COVID-19 pandemic, internships and planned events, such as scholar orientation and the scholar symposium, may be held virtually.
 The Office of Education will review precautionary guidelines provided by the CDC in advance of events and internships, and will notify scholars when a decision is made whether to hold them virtually or in person.